 The Discovery Evaluation Report was submitted in compliance with Section 64 of the Northern Territory Petroleum Act (2016) and as per the Reporting a Petroleum Discovery Guideline.
-The Report follows the initial submission of the notification of discovery and an initial report on discovery in October 2016.
-The Report provides the following volumetric estimates and recovery / utilisation factor for the B Shale member of the Middle Velkerri Formation within permits EP76, EP98, and EP117.
+The Report provides the following volumetric estimates and recovery / utilisation factors for the B Shale member of the Middle Velkerri formation within permits EP76, EP98, and EP117.

 Middle Velkerri B Shale Volumetric Estimates as of 15 February 2017 (1)

 Gross Net Attributable (2)

 Best Estimate Best Estimate

-Area km2 (3) 16,145 4,751
+Area km 2 (3) 16,145 4,751

 Original Gas In Place ("OGIP") (TCF)(4) 496 146

 Combined Recovery / Utilisation Factor (5) 16% 16%

 Technically Recoverable Resource (TCF) 85 25

-OGIP Concentration (BCF/km2) (6) 31 31
+OGIP Concentration (BCF/km 2) (6) 31 31

-1 The Report and estimates included in the table above were not prepared in accordance with the Canadian Oil and Gas Evaluation Handbook ("COGEH")
+1The Report and estimates included in the table above were not prepared in accordance with the Canadian Oil and Gas Evaluation Handbook ("COGEH") 2 Falcon's working interest is 29.43%, net attributable numbers do not incorporate royalties over the permits